Top

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced at Marling School.

 Students are taught the rules and expectations of the school which are highlighted by the student code of conduct and student expectations.
-Students are taught the value and the reasons behind laws that govern and protect us through Life Skills lessons and assemblies.
-The responsibilities that this involves and the consequences when laws are broken.
-Visits from authorities such as the local PSCO help to reinforce this message.
-E.g. In Year 10 English lessons the rule of law is taught through the book ‘A View from a Bridge’ and in Year 7 History the formation of Law and the Magna Carta is explored.
+Students are taught the value and the reasons behind laws that govern and protect us through Life Skills lessons and assemblies, the responsibilities that this involves and the consequences when laws are broken.
+Visits from authorities such as the local Schoolbeat officer help to reinforce this message.

 Individual Liberty